Claudia Schiffer: Other business activities

 Schiffer has released four exercise videos for CBS/Fox, entitled Claudia Schiffer's Perfectly Fit, which reached the best-seller list.
 Starting in 1992, Schiffer was the star of her own line of annual calendars.
 Her initial 1992 calendar sold more than 300,000 copies.

 Along with fellow models Christy Turlington, Naomi Campbell, and Elle Macpherson, Schiffer became the joint owner of the Fashion Cafe chain of restaurants in 1995.

+In 1998, she attended a controversial opening of a stretch of the D1 motorway (Slovakia) near Ilava, having been paid 3.6 million Slovak Koruna (roughly 120,000€), as part of an election campaign of Vladimír Mečiar, then Prime Minister of Slovakia.

 Schiffer first partnered with Mattel in 2017, when the toy manufacturer debuted a Versace-clad Claudia Schiffer Barbie doll inspired by a 1994 Vogue Italia photo shoot.
 Three years later, in celebration of her 50th birthday, Mattel released two more Schiffer Barbies: one wearing the a blue gown, and another dressed in a Balmain design similar to one worn by Schiffer in the label's spring 2016 campaign.
 In 2024, Mattel released a third Schiffer Barbie.

 Also in 2020, Schiffer unveiled her first collaboration with ceramics-maker Bordallo Pinheiro called Cloudy Butterflies, a detailed decorative collection adorned with butterflies in several colors.
 This was followed in 2023 by an informal dinnerware collection that extended the ceramics range and further developed the butterfly designs.
 In 2024, she unveiled "Gudrun", a ceramics and porcelain collection adorned with characters and fall flora and fauna.